PATIAT/west-mill-cottage/README.md

 - Most of the images are in landscape orientation and the use of the same aspect ratio for all images allows for a consistent user experience.

+- Both ARIA roles and attributes as will as alt tags have been used to assist users with disabilities.

 ### Icons

 - All icons were sourced from Font Awesome and have been used sparingly across each page to allow for a more focused approach to catch the users attention.

+- Screen reader utilities such as sr-only have been utilised to assist users with disabilities.

 ## Structure